 If the complaint is substantiated, corrective action may be taken against the person(s) found responsible for the violation including discipline up to expulsion/discharge from North Park.
 Additional remedial measures may also be taken to ensure that the complainant and the North Park community in general continue to enjoy the full benefits of a non-discriminatory environment.
 Remedial measures may be taken either at the conclusion of the complaint process or on an interim basis, as necessary.

 All complaints are investigated on a need-to-know basis.
 Hearings may also be held in private rather than public settings when the complaint involves sensitive matters in order to maintain the greatest level of confidentiality possible.
 However, typically, individual accountability cannot be established without disclosure of the complaint to at least the individual charged with violating the Policy Against Discrimination, Harassment or Retaliation.

-A complainant may ask that the complaint be treated as confidential – i.e., not disclosed to the person alleged to have committed the violation.
+A complainant may request that the complaint be treated as confidential – i.e., not disclosed to the person alleged to have committed the violation.
 Since such requests may prevent full resolution of the complaint, the Title IX Coordinator/Deputy Coordinators will assess whether it is possible to honor the request without jeopardy to the community at large.
 The applicable Coordinator will take into account North Park’s ability to resolve the complaint without disclosing the complainant’s identity or the details of the specific allegations to the subject of the complaint.